Wologman/Mental_Health/03_Confidence not Arrogance.md

 | Waiting for others to congratulate you on your accomplishments |Extolling your own virtues as often as possible to as many people as possible |
 | Accepting compliments (and criticism) graciously "Thanks, I really worked hard on that prospectus.
 I'm pleased you recognize my efforts" | Dismissing compliments offhandedly.
 "Oh, that prospectus was nothing, really.
 Anyone could have done it." |

-Actually that first column is usually me.
-Never let anyone tell me otherwise, or feel bad about it!
-I successfully challenged the world's largest carmaker before the ASA over their misleading advertising, while most others were greenwashed into praising them.
+Actually that first column is usually me, even now.
+Never let anyone tell me otherwise, or feel bad about it my past efforts!
+It's just that 'fearing failure', in the right hand columng I'm still having a hard time with for the time being.
+Just be patient, it's not a competition.

 Low self-confidence can be self-destructive, and may manifest itself as negativity.
 Self-confident people are generally more positive – they value themselves and trust their judgment.
 But they also acknowledge their failures and mistakes, and learn from them.